WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Kkobbi Kim, Nanako Ohata, Akihiro Kitamura

 This Japanese/American horror flick starts out like your typical slasher with two thieving, homicidal brothers murdering a lost tourist couple in the middle of a deserted road.
-The familiar sub-genre footing continues when we are then introduced to Ah-Jung, a Korean student studying English in the States, who finds herself joining five party, booze and sex-obsessed Japanese students in a rented cottage in California.
+The familiar sub-genre footing continues when we are then introduced to Ah-Jung, a Korean student studying English in the States, who finds herself joining five party-hungry, boozed-up and sex-obsessed Japanese students staying at a rented cottage in California.

-Sticking out like a sore thumb, Jung tries her best to either get along or move away from her careless and care free companions, not knowing that the murderous brothers have now set their sights on snuffing out the group, believing they have witnessed one of their crimes.
+Sticking out like a sore thumb, Jung tries her best to either get along or move away from her careless and care free companions, not knowing that the murderous brothers have now set their sights on snuffing out the group, believing these human clutter have witnessed one of their crimes.

-Halfway into this massacre, we're suddenly (and notoriously, if I may say) thrown at a plot point that came out of nowhere as one of the brothers suddenly gains the ability to switch bodies.
-No clear indications as to what led to this supernatural power, nor did the film bothers to explain this in the end, but it wouldn't be so bad of a turn if the direction tries to make something out of this, creating something positively unusual to this otherwise typical slasher.
+Halfway into this massacre, we're suddenly (and notoriously, if I may say) thrown at a plot element from nowhere as one of the brothers suddenly gains the ability to switch bodies.
+No clear indications as to what led to this supernatural power, nor does the film bother to explain this in the end, but it wouldn't be so bad of a turn if the direction tries to make something out of this, creating something positively unusual to this otherwise typical slasher.
 (Maybe a more teen slasher-y Shocker (1989) or The First Power (1990)?)

 Sadly, director and writer Kayoko Asakura failed to see the potential mayhem a body-switching slasher flick could have unleashed, choosing instead to have the understandably confused and body-swapped brother whine and shout at terrified victims for an explanation, while his more murder-happy sibling hacks his way through the cast while spitting racist venom, not knowing that one of them is really his lil' brother in a Japanese girl's body.
 By the time the story eventually embraced the concept of a body-jumping killer, this was around the last few minutes of the movie where the rest of the bloodwork already happened, a gruesome set of gory demises that could make up for the missed opportunities.

-In fact, Beautiful Day can be an okay horror flick if you can look past its many others flaws apart from the unexplained supernatural angle, mainly the kinda distracting Japanese-versed English, the lack of any real sympathetic characters and the few under and/or overacted scenes.
-(One guy had his legs chopped into pieces and yet he sounds like he just scrapped his knees) There's a generous abundance of practical gore effects and with the movie being only 78 minutes long, the plotting actually breezes through nicely despite a few bumps.
+In fact, Beautiful Day can be an okay horror flick if you can look past its many other flaws apart from the unexplained supernatural angle, mainly the kinda distracting Japanese-versed English, the lack of any real sympathetic characters and the few under and/or overacted scenes.
+(One guy got his legs chopped into pieces and yet he sounds like someone who just scrapped their knees) There's a generous abundance of practical gore effects and with the movie being only 78 minutes long, the plotting actually breezes through nicely despite a few bumps.
 The racism angle is pretty limited to just name calling so I didn't find it as upsetting as it should be, but at least they tried to make an intimidating trait out of an otherwise standard axe murderer.

 Bodycount: